German reunification: Domestic opposition

-Opinion polls from late 1980s showed that young East Germans and West Germans saw each other as foreign, and didn't regard themselves as a single nation.
-Heinrich August Winkler observes that "an evaluation of the corresponding data in the Deutschland Archiv in 1989 showed that the GDR was perceived by a large portion of the younger generation as a foreign nation with a different social order which was no longer a part of Germany".
+Opinion polls in the late 1980s showed that young East Germans and West Germans saw each other as foreign, and did not regard themselves as a single nation.
+Heinrich August Winkler observes that "an evaluation of the corresponding data in the Deutschland Archive in 1989 showed that the GDR was perceived by a large portion of the younger generation as a foreign nation with a different social order which was no longer a part of Germany".
 Winkler argues that the reunification was not a product of popular opinion, but rather "crisis management on the highest level".
-Support for unified Germany became low once the prospect it became a tangible reality in fall of 1989.
+Support for unified Germany fell once the prospect of it became a tangible reality in the fall of 1989.
 A December 1989 poll by Der Spiegel indicated strong support for preserving East Germany as a separate state.
-However, SED members were overrepresented amongst the responders, constituting 13 % of the population, but 23 % of those polled.
-Reporting on a student protest in East Berlin on 4th of November, 1989, Elizabeth Pond noted that "virtually none of the demonstrators interviewed by Western reporters said they wanted unification with the Federal Republic".
+However, SED members were overrepresented amongst the responders, constituting 13% of the population, but 23% of those polled.
+Reporting on a student protest in East Berlin on 4 November 1989, Elizabeth Pond noted that "virtually none of the demonstrators interviewed by Western reporters said they wanted unification with the Federal Republic".
 In West Germany, once it became clear that a course of quick unification was negotiated, the public responded with concern.
 In February 1990, two-thirds of West Germans considered the pace of unification as "too fast".
-West Germans were also hostile towards the newcomers from the East - according to a April 1990 poll, only 11 % of West Germans welcomed those emigrating from the GDR to West Germany.
+West Germans were also hostile towards the newcomers from the East—according to an April 1990 poll, only 11% of West Germans welcomed the refugees from East Germany.

-Following the unification, the national divide persisted - a poll by the Allensbach Institute in April 1993 revealed that only 22 % of West Germans and 11 % of East Germans felt like one nation.
-Dolores L. Augustine observed that "the sense of oneness felt by East Germans and West Germans in the euphoric period after the fall of the wall proved all too transitory", as the old divides persisted and the Germans not only still saw itself as two separate people, but also acted in their accordance with their separate, regional interests.
-This phemonenon became known as Mauer im Kopf ("wall in the head"), suggesting that the despite the Berlin Wall having fallen, a "psychological wall" still persists between eastern and western Germans.
-Augustine argues that despite the opposition to the political regime of East Germany, it still represented East Germans' history and identity.
-The unification caused backlash, and the Treuhandanstalt, an agency set up to carry out privatization, was blamed for creating mass uneployment and poverty in the East.
+After unification, the national divide persisted—a survey by the Allensbach Institute in April 1993 found that only 22% of West Germans and 11% of East Germans felt they were one nation.
+Dolores L. Augustine observed that "the sense of oneness felt by East Germans and West Germans in the euphoric period after the fall of the wall proved all too transitory", as the old divisions persisted and Germans not only still saw themselves as two separate people, but also acted in accordance with their separate, regional interests.
+This state of mind became known as Mauer im Kopf ("wall in the head"), suggesting that despite the fall of the Berlin Wall, a "psychological wall" still existed between East and West Germans.
+Augustine argues that despite resistance to the political regime of East Germany, it still represented the history and identity of East Germans.
+Unification caused backlash, and the Treuhandanstalt, an agency created to carry out privatization, was blamed for creating mass unemployment and poverty in the East.